 Missing a deadline could mean you lose the right to sue, so consult a probate attorney as soon as you suspect misconduct.

 Executor misconduct can jeopardize your inheritance and create lasting family conflict.
-At Lewis Law Firm PLLC, we understand that disputes over wills and executors often come during times of grief and stress.
+At Henington Lewis Law Firm PLLC, we understand that disputes over wills and executors often come during times of grief and stress.
 Samantha founded our firm after personal experience with the probate court process and years of legal experience.

 We are here to evaluate your case and help you decide on the best strategy for moving forward.
 Contact us today to schedule a consultation.